CoFH/cofh.github.io/docs/augment-tectonic-initiator/index.md

 {:.uk-table .uk-table-striped .uk-table-condensed .uk-text-small .cofh-table-compress}
 </div>
 {::options parse_block_html="false" /}

+If the chance for a secondary product is raised to above 100%, the secondary product is guaranteed to be produced at least once.
+The remainder of the chance (e.g. 25% for a 125% chance) becomes the chance of the secondary product being produced twice.

 If a tectonic initiator is installed together with other augments that increase the amount of energy required per operation, their energy increase percentages